-People with a keener sense of smell find sex more pleasant and, if they are female, have more orgasms during sex
+Women with a keener sense of smell have more orgasms during sex

 In a new study, people with a keener sense of smell reported finding their sexual activities more “pleasant”, and women with a greater sensitivity to odours had more orgasms during sex.